PedroEstevesPT/Steganography_Web_App/README.md

 # Steganography_Web_App
 A web app that lets you hide/discover pictures inside other pictures.
-In the future I intend to make the algorithm more general and polish the interface.
+There's still a lot of polishing left to do but you can already see it working:

 - There are 2 pictures in this repo: "landscape.jpeg" and "colors.png" to provide a demonstration of the application.
 Just setup the app and open the html on your browser, there you can the read the instructions of the app by clicking the question mark.